410-dev/DDEasy/README.md

 ./ddeasy.sh <source> <destination> <file name> --backup --noconfirm  # Interactive backup mode, no confirmation ./ddeasy.sh <source> <destination> --restore --noconfirm # Interactive restore mode, no confirmation
 ```
+### Note
+It is highly recommended to use block size of 512 instead of 64k when restoring.

 ## Configurations
 Edit the config.env file.
 The defaults are contained in config.env.default.